Dow hits 25,000 points for first time on US hiring data

 Market watchers vary on where they see stocks going from here, with some forecasters expecting the positive momentum to continue throughout the year and others anticipating greater volatility.

-Key hurdles that could derail the surge in equities include the possibility of more aggressive tightening of monetary policy by the Federal Reserve and other global central banks, as well as fears the Trump administration's tough posture with US trading partners could lead to a trade war.
+Key hurdles that could derail the surge in equities include the possibility of more aggressive than expected tightening of monetary policy by the Federal Reserve and other global central banks, as well as fears the Trump administration's tough posture with international commercial parties could lead to a trade war.

 But Ogg senses greater confidence among clients as they grow accustomed to the Trump presidency.

-Still, stock valuations relative to earnings, although not at all-time peaks, are at the "upper range" of normal levels, she said.
+Still, stock valuations relative to earnings, although not at all-time peaks, are on the "upper range" of normal levels, she said.

 CFRA Research's chief investment officer Sam Stovall expects greater volatility this year compared with the placid 2017.